robertmoore40/technical-writing-portfolio/README.md

 # technical-writing-portfolio
 Robert Moore | Technical Writer
-Building Scalable Documentation Systems with APIs, Docs-as-Code, and AI
+-Building Scalable Documentation Systems with APIs, Docs-as-Code, and AI

 Technical writer with a background in chemical engineering and 8+ years of experience delivering structured, high-impact documentation across fintech, pharmaceutical, and software environments.
 Specializes in APIs (REST/SOAP/GraphQL), structured authoring (Markdown, DITA/XML), and docs-as-code workflows, with a focus on clarity, scalability, and version-controlled content systems.